The name of this organization shall be Amateur Astronomers Association of Princeton, Incorporated (hereinafter abbreviated as AAAP).

 AAAP books, publications, and other written materials not located at observatories shall be placed in the custody of a Librarian appointed by the Director, who may also assign other members to care for other miscellaneous property.

-A. Observatories Owned and operated by AAAP shall be available for the use of members and their guests.
-Observatories are located in Washington Crossing State Park (New Jersey) near the Nature Center and in Jenny Jump State Park.
+A. Observatories The observatory, owned and operated by AAAP, shall be available for the use of members and their guests.

 C. Other Members.
-Other members shall have access to an observatory at any time a keyholder is available to operate that observatory, or at times designated by the Board.
+Other members shall have access to the observatory at any time a keyholder is available to operate that observatory, or at times designated by the Board.